mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 to your document.
 Where to add it may change depending on your use case and you'll have to change your code so I find that passing a canvas to three.js feels a little more flexible.
-I can put the canvas anywhere and the code will find it where as if I had code to insert the canvas into to the document I'd likely have to change that code if my use case changed.
+I can put the canvas anywhere and the code will find it whereas if I had code to insert the canvas into to the document I'd likely have to change that code if my use case changed.